anjiqbal/anjiqbal/README.md

 <h1>Hi 👋, I'm Anjum, a software engineer based in Birmingham, England</h1>

 What began as a strong need to solve my own software based problems has developed into a passion for code.
-Come and see some of my projects [here](https://anjumiqbal.netlify.app/).

 - 🔭 I’m currently working on **a client project**